X

 | Clopidogrel (Plavix) | PPIs can inhibit clopidogrel activation.
 Pantoprazole has the lowest interaction potential of all PPIs | Pantoprazole is the PPI of choice with clopidogrel! |

-Both are proton pump inhibitors of the same class with comparable potency.
-The main pharmacological difference: pantoprazole inhibits the liver enzyme CYP2C19 less strongly than omeprazole — with concrete clinical consequences.
+Both are proton pump inhibitors of the same class with a comparable potency.
+The main pharmacological difference: pantoprazole inhibits the liver enzyme CYP2C19 more weakly than omeprazole – with concrete clinical consequences.

 | Property | Pantoprazole | Omeprazole |